ciakdewitt/memory-agent-local/README.md

 # Memory Agent Demo

-A demonstration of short-term memory capabilities using LangGraph thread-based persistence.
+A demonstration of short-term and long-term memory capabilities using LangGraph, PostgreSQL with pgvector, and vector embeddings.

 ## Features

 - Conversational agent that remembers information across sessions
-- Extracts and stores personal information shared during conversations
-- Thread-based persistence for maintaining conversation context
-- Uses Claude's LLM capabilities for natural interactions
+- Semantic memory search using pgvector for better recall of relevant information
-- Custom file-based persistence layer for reliable memory storage
+- PostgreSQL-based persistence for reliability and scalability
+- Cross-thread memory sharing for consistent user experience
+- Vector embeddings for understanding the meaning behind conversations
+- Thread management interface for organizing multiple conversations
 - Simple command-line interface for easy interaction

 ## Architecture